nirajp82/AmazonAuroraPostgreSQL/03_AmazonRDS_Aurora/04_WriteAndCommitFlow(RDSVsAurora).md

    * Modifies pages in shared buffers
    * Generates **Aurora redo records**
+     *(a lightweight, storage-specific form of WAL information)*
 3. Writer sends redo records to **Aurora distributed storage**
 4. Storage layer:

    * Applies changes to database pages
    * Replicates data across **3 AZs (6 copies)**
-   * Confirms durability using quorum
+   * Confirms durability using a quorum-based protocol
 5. Transaction commits
-6. Reader instances immediately see the change by reading from storage
+6. Reader instances immediately see the change by reading from the **same shared storage**

 ---